 Tokyo's 2019 cherry blossom season officially kicked off on March 21!
 Follow along as we share how the bloom is progressing around Tokyo, plus give updates on when and where to see cherry blossoms in Japan.

-When does cherry blossom festival season start in Tokyo?
+When does the Tokyo cherry blossom festival season start?

-Tokyo's cherry blossom festival season officially started on March 21, 2019, five days earlier than the annual average!
-This was after an official from the Meteorological Agency confirmed that at least five blossoms had opened on a sample Somei Yoshino cherry tree at Tokyo's Yasukuni Shrine - the standard for determining when Tokyo's blossom season starts.
+Tokyo's cherry blossom festival season officially starts around March 21!
+This is after an official from the Meteorological Agency confirmed that at least five blossoms had opened on a sample Somei Yoshino cherry tree at Tokyo's Yasukuni Shrine - the standard for determining when Tokyo's blossom season starts.

-Blossoms are expected to continue opening around the greater Tokyo area, with peak bloom in about seven days.
+After this, blossoms are expected to continue opening around the greater Tokyo area, with peak bloom in about seven days later.

 Tokyo 2019 Cherry Blossom Report